loomio/angular_record_store/readme.md

   - makes relationships and computed attributes and generally being a model really easy.
   - restfulClient makes http requests easy

+To maybe do:
+  - automatically add index columns when specifying relationships

 To build:
 npm run test